[Other doc versions]

-Depending on the permission level for the repository that has been granted to you, you can perform different actions in the repository:
+Depending on your permissions level, you can perform different actions in the repository:

 Clone, fork, pull